Goh-DYA/R-A-L-Ph-HealthHack/README.md

 ## Running the Application

-**Note: ensure that your venv and database are fully set up & active**
+**NOTE: ensure that your venv and database are fully set up & active**

 Start the application with:
 ```